yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 'pyuic5 .\resources\tetgenviewermain.ui -o .\tetmeshtools\app_tgv\gui\Ui_tetgenviewermain.py'

+## Installation

+This software was written to be run in a conda enviroment.

-## Managing The tetmesht Environment:
+### Managing The tetmesht Environment:

-The Anaconda environment, with all the necessary modules, can be set up using the environment_tetmesht.yml file.

 We advise you to get your conda installation up to date before you do this but this is not obligatory with the command: